ThePlatformPublishing/palm-node/README.md

 ### Glossary of terms:
 * Enode: A method to identify a node comprising a node's public key and ip of the form "enode://<public_key>@<ip>:30303" where 30303 is the default discovery port
 * Boot node: An ethereum node that starts the network off.
 This is essentially a node that is identical to a TX node but the enode's are known across the network.
 Every other node first connects to these nodes to obtain a list of peers (other nodes) and then the respective node will attempt to connect to each of those peers.
-* Validator node: A ethereum node participating in a POA network that is repsonsible for proposing blocks and need to be available always.
+* Validator node: An ethereum node participating in a POA network that is repsonsible for proposing blocks and need to be available always.
-* TX node: A ethereum node that accepts transactions.
+* TX node: An ethereum node that accepts transactions.
 This is also sometimes refered to as a 'Reader node', 'Writer node', 'Observer node'

 ### Architecture: